jakubvanko/commoncore/frontend/docs/04_betterbeacons.md

 #### Player not found
 Config path: <span style={{color: "darkgreen"}}>**messages:player_not_found**</span>

-Text that sent to the player when they try to target a player that is currently offline (using the /betterbeacons tool command).
+Text that sent to the player when they try to target a player that is currently offline (using the "/betterbeacons tool" command).

 #### Not enough items
 Config path: <span style={{color: "darkgreen"}}>**messages:not_enough_items**</span>